sinanugur/easydecon/docs/phase1.md

 # Phase 1: marker-expression priors

+Permutation filtering is easydecon's standard Phase 1 method and the default used by `run_easydecon`.

 Phase 1 is implemented by `common_markers_gene_expression_and_filter`.
-It aggregates expression for marker genes at each spatial location, thresholds the aggregate signal, and produces the raw Phase 1 evidence matrix.
+It aggregates marker expression for each group at each spatial location, compares that evidence with the selected thresholding rule, and returns the raw Phase 1 evidence matrix.
 The workflow clips this matrix at zero and row-normalizes it into `priors_df`.

 ## Marker representations